mlrun/mlrun/docs/feature-store/transformations.md

 ```

 ### Spark operator ingestion example
-When using spark operator execution the MLRun run execution details would be returned, allowing tracking of its status and results.
+When running with spark operator, the MLRun  execution details are returned, allowing tracking of the job's status and results.

-The following code should be executed only once to build the spark job image before running the first ingest
+The following code should be executed only once to build the spark job image before running the first ingest.
-It may take a few minutes to prepare the image
+It may take a few minutes to prepare the image.
 ```python
 from mlrun.runtimes import Spark3Runtime
 Spark3Runtime.deploy_default_image()